Anger Isn't the Enemy - it's Alchemy

 The effects of his verbal and emotional abuse are still being discovered, uncovered and healed.
 The impact of his fatherhood on my life is still being realized.

-Undoubtedly, he is directly responsible for my lifelong obsessions with truth and responsible communications.
+Undoubtedly, he is directly responsible for my lifelong obsession with truth and responsible communications.

 As you can imagine, the angry alcoholic wasn’t so great at clear communications.
-He had what my friend Kimberlee calls “the sloppy truth”.
-He had truth to share, but it was so tangled and twisted with his own garbage drunk perceptions and unresolved wounds and was delivered with thorns and arrows – that any hope for receiving his truth was lost.
+He had what has been called “the sloppy truth”.
+He had truth to share, but it was so tangled and twisted with his own garbage, drunk perceptions, and unresolved wounds that it was delivered with thorns and arrows.
+Any hope for receiving his truth was lost.

 I feel cheated by all of that.

-We got angry twisted truth drunk dad, or aloof sarcastic sober dad, and missed out completely on the opportunity to receive insight, direction and guidance from someone who loved us and wanted the best for us.
+We got angry, twisted, drunk dad truth, or aloof sarcastic sober dad, and missed out completely on the opportunity to receive insight, direction and guidance from someone who loved us and wanted the best for us.

 Our parents likely see the best and worst personality traits in us from a very early age